tz17012016/Tfila-app/README.md

 # Features

-- the app support all landscape mode device sache as all tv device as well as pc monitors.
+- the app support all landscape mode device such as all tv device as well as pc monitors.
-- the app can apdate itself evrey  hors
+- the app can update itself every 5 hours
-- if there are no conectivty to the server or the server is down the app will notfy you and will awit for reconect agine hends free aportion
+- if there is no connectivity to the server or the server is down the app will notify you and will wait for reconnecting again hands-free operation
-- board of the deceased for hnzchot
+- board of The Deceased For Hnzchot
-- board of massges
+- board of Massages
 - board of Alia Latora
-- board of tfilot times
+- board of Tfilot times
-- board of zmni hiom
+- board of Today's Zmanim
-- board of halch yomit
+- board of Today's Halch
 - board of Torah lesson
-- board of the Parshat Savoa
+- board of The Parshat Savoa
-- board of the the today's Omer if its the time
+- board of The today's Omer If it's time
-- board of the the shabat if its the time
+- board of The Shabat If it's time
-- board of the the fast if its the time
+- board of The Fast if its the time
-- board of the the holiday if its the time
+- board of The holidayIf it's time
 - showing the yahrzeit day ("The anniversary of the Jewish deceased") if it is the same day from bord of the deceased for hnzchot
 - showing the time now inclode hebrew date and georgian date
 - if there is a holiday it will show a propre screen for evrey holdy in the year